-Tucker Lane, from Ednor View Terrace to Ashton Road (MD 108), was designated rustic in the 1998 Sandy Spring/Ashton Master Plan.
+Tucker Lane, from Ednor View Terrace to Ashton Road (MD 108), falls and rises through the landscape as it follows an historic alignment along the Patuxent River.
 This plan reclassifies this segment of Tucker Lane exceptional rustic.

-- Historic alignment following the Patuxent River - Rising and falling road elevations with tight curves - View into river valley from power line opening - Views of historic Haines House and farm outbuildings and historic Rawlings House - Mature trees lining the road and frequent tree canopy
+- Historic alignment following the Patuxent River - Rising and falling road elevations with tight curves - View into river valley from power line opening - Views of Haines House and farm outbuildings and Rawlings House - Mature trees lining the road and frequent tree canopy

 Tucker Lane was in use by the mid-19th century and is evident on Martenet & Bond's 1865 Map of Montgomery County, Maryland, though it may have been established earlier.
-It ran roughly east-to-west between two longstanding Patuxent River crossings: Snell's Bridge to the north and Brown's Bridge to the south.
+It provided an important connection between present-day New Hampshire Avenue and Ashton Road (MD 108), which crossed the Patuxent River at the longstanding Snell's Bridge crossing.
 Snell's Bridge was constructed by 1794 and may have replaced an earlier crossing at the same location, Peter Murphy's Ford, established by 1745.
 By 1892, Tucker Lane's current alignment with winding curves near the Patuxent was established.
-From the early-to-mid 20th century, a river crossing just east of the road's large bend near the river connected Tucker Lane to Howard County.
+From the earlyto-mid 20th century, a river crossing just east of the road's large bend near the river connected Tucker Lane to Howard County.